guillaumef/gun-silencer/README.md

-#  The ultimate parametric silencer/moderator for airgun / bbgun / airsoft
+#  The ultimate parametric silencer / moderator for airgun / bbgun / airsoft

 ## Project description

-This design allows to generate a unique soundtrap silencer exactly fitting your gun/rifle:
+This design allows to generate a unique baffle silencer exactly fitting your gun/rifle:

 - with external tube or not (like carbon fiber tube)